faisalazam/Problems/SYSTEM_DESIGN.md

 I will start saying, I will at minimum calculate servers, memory, and storage requirements

-Starting small, I will say, assuming, the application gets 1000 requests per second, (1000 is an easy nice number for any calculation and we can scale up or down easily depending on the requirement.
+Starting small, I will say, assuming, the application gets 1000 requests per second, (1000 is an easy nice number for any calculation, and we can scale up or down easily depending on the requirement.
 The real twitter number would be much higher)

 * 1000 requests/sec
 * 3600 seconds per hour, it will be 1000 * 4000 (approximating 3600 to nearest whole number 4000 as multiplication by 4K
   is much easier orally than 3.6K) => we get 4 million requests/hr
-* 4M requests/hr translates to 4M * 30 hours (instead of 24 hours in a day as its much easier to multiply by 30 than 24)
+* 4M requests/hr translates to 4M * 30 hours (instead of 24 hours in a day as it's much easier to multiply by 30 than 24)
   => 120 million requests/day
 * 120 million requests/day translates to 120M * 400 days (instead of 365) = 50 billion requests/year (instead of 48B)
 * Assuming the capacity planning estimates are for 5 years, we get 50B * 5 = 250 Billion request data is what we may end